What is Russell 2000 index

 A range of factors can determine the level of the Russell 2000, including changing market sentiment, speculative behaviour, market corrections, geopolitical tensions such as North Korea, the Middle East, China etc. These factors combine, sometimes in inexplicable ways, to raise the level of the Russell 2000 index, or to subdue it.

 The Russell 2000 remains one of the most attractive small to medium indices for top-performing US companies.
-It acts as a barometer of the performance of the US markets, and traders can use derivative trading instruments such as CFDs to parallel the movements in the Russell 2000 index.
+It acts as a barometer of the performance of the US markets, and traders can use derivative trading instruments such as CFDs to parallel the movements in the Russell.

 - AvaTrade offers a comprehensive education center fit for newbies and professional traders alike